-In Canada, for example, Alberta’s Banff National Park has shown incredible progress through the construction of 22 wildlife underpasses and two overpasses, all of which have decreased roadkill by an astounding 80%.
-Meanwhile, Montana has already begun construction on 43 different animal crossings on Highway 93 designed to help reduce AVCs involving bears, moose, elk and other wildlife.
+In Canada, for example, Alberta’s Banff National Park has shown incredible progress through the construction of 38 wildlife underpasses and six overpasses, all of which have decreased roadkill by an astounding 80 percent.

-If you see dead animals on the side of the road, contact your local health or sanitation department for cleanup.
+If you see a dead animal on the side of the road, contact your local health or sanitation department for cleanup.
 The Fish and Wildlife Conservation Commission is available 24 hours a day, seven days a week at 1-888-404-3922.

-Contact information varies between every city, town, and municipality, so our state resource guide can help you find the right organization to help.
+Contact information varies between every city, town and municipality.
+Our state resource guide can help you find the right organization to help.